unirakun/hoc-react-loader/README.md

 ```
 In this case, the loader calls `this.props.load` if it exists *AND* the `load` parameter, resulting in `here` to be printed.

 The default `wait` parameter value is `false`.
-It means that in this example the `Loader` isn't displayed.
+It means that in this example the `LoadingIndicator` isn't displayed.

 ### Wait as a function
 The `wait` parameter can also be a function.
 Then the `context` and `props` are given to it, and it should return the array of props to wait for.